West Highland Way. A walk through Scotland’s Mountains and Mists.

 The West Highland Way buzzes with a tangible magic along its 96 mile route between Milngavie and Fort William; especially after you cross the high/lowland divide and history, legend and folklore collide.

-As you walk along the many high fern-lined and wildflower filled trails that lead out onto open moorland dotted with heather.
-Or stomp along the old military roads and disused railways that form some of the way; time becomes meaningless.
-It’s a surprise to realise the hiker coming the other way isn’t Rob Roy himself heading to his shore cave alongside Loch Lomond.
-Or maybe, as you pause by the lochen of the lost sword, the great sword that once belonged to Robert the Bruce and which is rumoured to be submerged in its cool depths, may finally reveal itself.
-It is disappointing, that no matter how hard you try, the lochen holds onto its secrets.
+As you traipse along the high-fern lined and wildflower filled trails that lead onto open moorland dotted with heather, alternated at times with old railroads and military paths, time becomes meaningless.
+It’s surprising that the hiker coming the other way isn’t Rob Roy himself heading to his shore cave alongside Loch Lomond.
+Or maybe, as you pause by the lochen of the lost sword, the great sword that once belonged to Robert the Bruce – rumoured to be submerged in its cool depths, may finally reveal itself.
+The lochs and lochens hold onto their secrets.

-Like other great trails, it transforms its walkers into pilgrims, photographers, naturists, historians and adventurers and occasionally, after a cleg induced meltdown, into children.
+The West Highland Way is transformative; walkers become pilgrims, photographers, naturists, historians and adventurers and occasionally, after a cleg-induced meltdown, children.
 It is a feast for the senses and so much more than a ‘long distance walk’,

-Walking through the abundant, and verdant forests and woods on route, keeping a sharp eye out for white thistle way markers, feels like a pilgrimage, a communion with those who came before and being whimsical the woodland folk of lore.
+Picking your way through the abundant, and verdant forests and woods on route, keeping a sharp eye out for white thistle way markers, is a communion; with those who came before and being whimsical the woodland folk of lore.
 The deciduous Mugdock Wood outside Milngavie around one mile in (only another 95 to go) is for me the true starting point – forget the fabled arch, as the Milngavie suburbs, car parks and flocks of people are finally left behind.

 The path leads to Craigallen Loch and on the northern shore, an important piece of wayside and social history.
 Here, burned the Craigallen campfire from 1920 until the outbreak of WW2.
 Offering solace and companionship to those from the cities during a time of high employment, who came here to share tea and stories and find solace.